-In addition to the specification document, we provide a comprehensive collection of test suites (see the aforementioned Github repo).
-These tests cover all relevant aspects and special cases of all the extensions to SPARQL listed above and are specified in RDF using the framework that was defined by the W3C RDF Data Access Working Group.
+In addition to the specification document, we provide a comprehensive collection of test suites in the aforementioned Github repository.
+These tests cover all relevant aspects and special cases of all the extensions to SPARQL listed above and are specified in RDF using the framework6 that was defined by the W3C RDF Data Access Working Group7 and is now maintained by the RDF Test Curation Community Group8 at the W3C.
 Since the test harnesses of many RDF and SPARQL systems are built on this framework, our test suites can readily be used when implementing support for our proposal in such systems.
-We also provide two complete, Open Source implementations of our proposal, integrated into existing RDF programming frameworks.
-In particular, we have implemented support for the approach directly into Apache Jena (Java) and Attean (Perl).